Courses and Sequence

 This course focuses on the architecture, components, design and installation of local and wide area networks (LAN/WAN).
 Included in the discussion are the topics of Network Operating Systems (NOS), DNS, DHCP, Active Directory, data storage, NAS, SAN, DNS, SMTP, SNMP, Apache/IIS Web Server and VPN.
 Students will also learn about Firewall administering networks using a network operating system such as Windows Server or UNIX.

 This course discusses Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) as two of the three fundamental layers of the Cloud Computing model, and focuses on hardware being provided by an external entity.
 This course introduces students to IaaS using Microsoft Azure as the cloud computing service provider.
 Students will learn about provisioning and managing virtual servers (Windows and Linux), network security groups, and other virtualized hardware resources.

-In this course, a final team project is developed and presented at the College’s Research and Performance Showcase to demonstrate the integration of all aspects of the MCIT program.
+In this course, a final team project is developed and presented at the University’s Research and Performance Showcase to demonstrate the integration of all aspects of the MCIT program.
 In this course students will develop the necessary source code and cloud infrastructure (IaaS and/or PaaS) to support the implementation of the project they designed in the previous course.

 Electives (Choose Three)